magento/architecture/design-documents/storefront/catalog/product-options-and-variants.md

 ```

+## Other ways to customize products

+This document distinguishes product customization made through a shopper input from options.
+The shopper input based customization has a different structure often coupled with input type (text, image, amount).
+It does not have variants, can not be associated with product or inventory, association with the price made on a completely different level than options do.

+I was not able to find similar features in Shopify or Commerce tools, Shopify allows to install custom extensions to add this behavior.
+I believe that such limitation caused by the complexity of expressing such customizations through the variants, the way how these systems manage options.

 ## Proposal cross references

 This proposal continues the idea of product options unification and aligned with previous design decisions that were made in this area.